 Discussion focuses on using statistics for assessment and evaluation of sports skills, physical fitness, health-related fitness, and other exercise and sports sciences disciplines.
 Emphasis is placed on evaluation techniques and an understanding of validity, reliability, and objectivity.
-Prerequisites: Any introductory statistics course, KS/PE 316.
-Also listed as PE 411.
+Prerequisites: Any introductory statistics course, KS 316.
 (Spring)